Approach To Diagnosis

 A consultant will examine you and discuss your case.
 They will want to know how you feel about the situation, be aware of any related medical history, including skin cancers within your family.

 Specialist knowledge and the naked eye can establish a great deal.
 Dermatological microscopy may also be used to assist in viewing lesions, often with a device called a dermatoscope.

 This is a hand held, skin surface microscope, designed to overcome the natural reflectiveness of your skin.
 A strong light is built in, images, or video can be captured for further study, or future reference.

-Dermoscopy and careful inspection of affected areas help avoid biopsies, although they can still be needed.
+Dermoscopy and careful inspection of affected areas help avoid biopsies, although they can be needed.
 They involve surgical removal of part (incisional biopsy) or all (excisional biopsy) of an affected area.

 Discussing The Results